astronomer/astro-docs/ac/next/get-started/06_upgrade-ac.md

 description: "."
 ---

+## Upgrade Airflow via Python Package

+Before upgrading, make sure all of the following are true:

+* Your Airflow meta database is backed up.
+* All DAGs have been paused; nothing is currently running.

+Then, for each machine running Airflow:

+1. Run the following command:

+    ```sh
+    pip install --extra-index-url=https://pip.astronomer.io/simple/ 'astronomer-certified[postgres]==2.0.0.*' --upgrade
+    ```

+2. Run the following command to upgrade your Airflow meta database:

+    ```sh
+    airflow upgrade db
+    ```

+## Upgrade Airflow in Docker

+If you're running Airflow in Docker, all you need to do is update the link to the image in your Dockerfile.

-### 1. Locate your Dockerfile in your Project Directory
+### Step 1: Locate your Dockerfile in your Project Directory

-First, open the `Dockerfile` within your Astronomer directory.
+First, open the `Dockerfile` within your Airflow directory.
 When you initialized an Airflow project via the Astronomer CLI, the following files should have been automatically generated:

 ```
 .